Forex.com Review 2022

 This powerful and sophisticated platform will meet the vast majority of traders needs.
 The user interface is simple but elegant.

-Forex.com offer Direct Market Access (DMA) – and are the only broker who offer it to US traders, in addition to all their other accounts.
+FOREX.com offers STP Pro accounts in the US and is the only broker who offers it to US traders, in addition to all of their other accounts.

 The platform itself comes packed with drawing tools, 15-time frames, advanced live charts and over 100 technical indicators.